 Aspen Snowmass Ski Holidays

-Perhaps the most prestigious Colorado ski destination there is, Aspen has been wowing visitors with its elegant historic town, breath-taking winter scenery and abundance of unbelievable ski terrain for years.
-Whether you’re mingling with the glitterati or the locals, this vibrant mountain resort is one you won’t forget.
+Perhaps the most prestigious Colorado ski destination there is, Aspen Snowmass has been wowing visitors with its elegant historic town, breathtaking winter scenery and abundance of unbelievable ski terrain for years.
+As the resort enters its 75th anniversary season in Winter 2021/22, this vibrant mountain resort is one you won’t forget - whether you’re mingling with the glitterati or the locals.

 Explore the slopes

 The Aspen Snowmass ski area is spread across four unique peaks in the Elk mountain range: Aspen Mountain (also known as Ajax), Buttermilk, Snowmass and Aspen Highlands – all linked by a free shuttle bus service.
 Between them, they offer a mind-blowing 5,505 acres of terrain and no end of that beautiful, dry powder the Rockies are so famous for.

 Aspen Mountain is the most iconic of the four ski mountains.
 Renowned for its out-of-this-world powder terrain and black diamond runs, it’s the perfect adrenaline-fuelled playground for experienced skiers and riders.
 Or why not try Buttermilk, home to some world-class freestyle terrain including an Olympic-calibre superpipe?
 Snowmass is the largest of the four Aspen mountains, and a popular choice among families thanks to its gorgeous groomed runs, award-winning ski school and ski-in/ski-out resort base.
 In contrast, Aspen Highlands has a more remote feel, being home to the resort’s best off-piste terrain.
 Head to Highland’s Bowl to experience the ultimate backcountry euphoria.

 Enjoy the resort